The Small-World Effect for Interferometer Networks: Phase Dependence of the Interferometric Small-World Coefficient

 First, we examine networks with $N = 500$, $k = 12$, $s = 0.9$, and uniform phase $\phi$ on all edges in the network.
 We chose $N = 500$ because it was the largest network size our computing cluster could test in large batches in a few hours.
 Nearest-neighbor count $k = 12$ was chosen to ensure that $k << N$, where the effect of rewiring is most visible \cite{Wat98}, but also so that $k$ was large enough to give a clustering coefficient near $1$.
 Attenuation parameter $s = 0.9$ was chosen because it is close enough to $1$ that constructive interference on paths can cause strong long-range signal transfer, while it is small enough that the apparent path length does not diverge to extremely large values.
 For each selected configuration of $\beta$ and $\phi$, we ran at least 100 tests (more for sensitive values of $\beta$ at $\phi = 0$), computed their complex network measures, and averaged them for each set of model parameters.
 We plot $S_\textrm{int}$ over $\beta$ for a few values of $\phi$ ranging from $0$ to $\pi$ in Figure \ref{fig:overBeta}.

 The first key observation from Figure \ref{fig:overBeta} is that the interferometric small-world coefficient quantifies the original small-world effect.
 At very small values of $\beta$, path lengths are long, but the clustering coefficient is high.
 At $\beta$ near 1, the clustering coefficient is lower, but the path lengths are short.
 At both of these extremes of $\beta$, the interferometric small-world coefficient is relatively small.
 However, there is an intermediate region of $\beta$ where, simultaneously, clustering is high and path lengths are short.
 This is where the small-world coefficient peaks.
+This replicates the behavior of $S_\textrm{real}$ in \cite{Hum08}.
+Thus, while $S_\textrm{int}$ modifies the form of $S_\textrm{real}$ heavily, it still functions as a small-world coefficient, since its definition reflects the balance between clustering and path length that is captured by the original small-world coefficient.

 The second key observation from Figure \ref{fig:overBeta} is that although similar behavior of $S_\textrm{int}$ with respect to $\log \beta$ is observed for each value of $\phi$, $S_\textrm{int}$ also changes with $\phi$.
 The $S_\mathrm{int}$ vs. $\mathrm{log}\beta$ curve attains its maximum at $\phi=0$, when constructive interference simultaneously strengthens the interferometric clustering coefficient and shortens the apparent path length.
 As $\phi$ increases, destructive interference is introduced, and the small-world effect is weakened.
 The overall scale of the curve is reduced as $\phi$ increases.